 Before his nearly thirty years as Head of Manchester University's Music Department P-G's career ran along altogether less academic lines, being specially concerned with the fate of opera in this country in the years following the First World War.
 It was in this context that his lifelong friendship with that greatest and most magnetic of all English conductors, Sir Thomas Beecham, first blossomed.
 Late fruit of this friendship was the book "Sir Thomas Beecham, conductor and impresario, as remembered by his friends and colleagues " which P-G compiled and edited as a labour of love in the years following Beecham's death in 1961.

 Like Beecham, P-G always had a deep love and understanding of the music of Delius.
-P-G's Violin Sonata No.1 in A minor was dedicated to Albert Sammons who premiered several works by Delius including the Violin Concerto conducted by Beecham.
+P-G's Violin Sonata No.1 in A minor was dedicated to Albert Sammons who premiered several works by Delius including the Violin Concerto (conducted by Sir Adrian Boult at a Royal Philharmonic Society concertin 1919).
+Sammons also edited the work for publication and championed it throughout the 1920s and 1930s, playing it in Beecham’s 1929 Delius Festival.
 In many of P-G's works this aesthetic affinity with Delius is undoubtedly declared, even though he always speaks with a distinctive and personal voice, quite unmistakeable once known.
-There is also a profound feeling for the beauty - and essential sadness - of the natural world, perhaps particularly the ageless beauty of the hills, the lakes and the dales of his native Westmorland.
+Indeed, as Edward Greenfield wrote in the Guardian in 1978 reviewing a BBC broadcast, “The announcers’ introduction promised us music influenced by Delius….but the style was fresher than that, more like early Bridge or Ireland.”
+There is certainly a profound feeling for the beauty - and essential sadness - of the natural world, perhaps particularly the ageless beauty of the hills, the lakes and the dales of his native Westmorland.
 Anyone who has seen the sun re-appear and heard birdsong after a hail shower over the Langdales in late April will see the point of the Westmoreland Sketch entitled 'Shower in Spring' straightaway.
 In his retirement Humphrey Procter-Gregg, C.B.E., Emeritus Professor of Music in the University of Manchester, lived at Windermere within sight of the Langdales.
 It is hoped that this series of publications will go some way to presenting his vision to a wider audience.

 Watercolour by Humphrey Procter-Gregg of Act 5 of Debussy's Pelleas et Melisande.